The Spiritual Path

 Regime of Love

-This book is the collection of Agna Bhakti poetry and prose with both transliteration and translation into English.
-It will be available online to download very soon.
+This book is the collection of Agna Bhakti & Atma Siddhi poetry and prose with both transliteration and translation into English.
+It is available for free download below.

 Video: listen and follow:

 This video has the Gujarati alongside English transliteration and translation of Agna Bhakti poetry and prose.

 Listen to the track by clicking on the play button below: